-Attaching a SATA storage controller in VirtualBox is very simple and straightforward.
-Sometimes, you need to attach SATA hard disks to certain virtual machines rather than the default IDE disks.
-This post explains how to add SATA hard disk (virtual disk) to virtual machines in VirtualBox console and CLI (Command Line Interface).
-This method is applicable to any hosts such as Windows, Linux, and Mac.
+Attaching a SATA storage controller in VirtualBox is straightforward.
+Sometimes, you need to attach SATA hard disks to specific virtual machines rather than the default IDE disks.
+This post explains how to add SATA hard disk (virtual disk) to virtual machines in the VirtualBox console and CLI (Command Line Interface).
+This method applies to any host, such as Windows, Linux, and Mac.

-VirtualBox supports Intel AHCI type SATA controllers.
+VirtualBox supports Intel AHCI-type SATA controllers.
 By default, virtual machines will be created with IDE controllers only.
-Before power on the virtual machines, you can change this controller in the console view or CLI.
+Before powering virtual machines, you can change this controller in the console view or CLI.

 To Add SATA Controllers in VirtualBox – Console View

 1) Go to Storage settings

 2) You may have to remove the existing storage controller and hard disk by clicking the remove button, as shown below.
 Remember, by removing the controller and hard disk from the virtual machine; we are not deleting the existing virtual hard disk (VDI) file.
 It will remain at the location.